FREE SHIPPING OVER $49

 Unlike female cats, male cats have:

-• A longer urethra: This means more distance for urine to travel, giving crystals or mucus more opportunity to get stuck.
+A longer urethra: This means more distance for urine to travel, giving crystals or mucus more opportunity to get stuck.

-• A narrower urethra: Their plumbing is much skinnier, making it easier for blockages to form.
+A narrower urethra: Their plumbing is much skinnier, making it easier for blockages to form.

 Signs of a Urinary Blockage in Cats

-• Crying out when trying to urinate
+• Trouble urinating or showing signs of severe pain, such as crying out when trying to urinate

-• Frequent trips to the litter box
+• Frequent trips to the litter box or increased frequency of litter box visits

 • Blood in the urine

-• Licking at the genitals
+• Excessive licking at the genitals

 Preventing Urinary Blockages in Cats